sephii/cantonal-adequation/README.md

 ## Local setup

-To run the project locally, you’ll need [the Nix package manager](https://nixos.org/guides/install-nix.html), so start by installing it.
+To run the project locally, it is recommended to use [the Nix package manager](https://nixos.org/guides/install-nix.html), so start by installing it.

 If you don’t want to install Nix (you should really try it!), you can also